readyplayerme/rpm-unreal-avatar-creator/README.md

 Ready Player Me Avatar Creator is an extension to www.readyplayer.me avatar platform, which helps you create avatars.

+RpmAvatarCreator plugin is an in-engine implementation of the web avatar creator.

 Please visit the online documentation and join our public `discord` community.

 ![](https://i.imgur.com/zGamwPM.png) **[Online Documentation]( https://docs.readyplayer.me/ready-player-me/integration-guides/unreal-sdk )**